 When the College is notified by the New York State Division of Criminal Justice Services (DCJS) that a level 2 or level 3 sex offender is enrolled or employed at the campus, the campus community will be informed through the SUNY Old Westbury RAVE email notification system.

-Notifications will be issued under the heading of "Sex Offender Notice", which will direct concerned individuals to contact University Police for more information, however community members can obtain this information at the following New York state web site: http://criminaljustice.state.ny.us subdirectory for Level 3 Sex Offenders.
+Notifications will be issued under the heading of "Sex Offender Notice", which will direct concerned individuals to contact University Police for more information, however community members can obtain this information online for Level 2 and 3 Sex Offenders.

 NYS Sex Offender Registry